crazyuploader/rreading-glasses/README.md

 yet.

 Unlike R—'s proprietary service, this is much faster, handles large authors, and doesn't take months to load new works.
-It is also intended to eventually be self-hostable and will be kept (mostly) open source (see "Getters" below).
+It is also intended to be self-hostable and will be kept (mostly) open source (see "Getters" below).

 > [!IMPORTANT]